Reid Ribble

+Reid James Ribble (born April 5, 1956) is an American businessman and Republican politician from the Fox Cities region of Wisconsin.
+He served three terms in the United States House of Representatives, representing Wisconsin's 8th congressional district from 2011 to 2017.

+In Congress, Ribble was a co-chair and co-founder of the bipartisan Problem Solvers Caucus, which sought to foster cooperation and legislative compromise.
+He has been an outspoken critic of Republican president Donald Trump; he has said that he never voted for Trump, and would have voted to impeach him after the January 6 attack on the United States Capitol.

 Early life and education

 Ribble is a third generation Wisconsin resident.
 He was born in Neenah, Wisconsin.
 He graduated from Appleton East High School.
 After high school, he attended Cornerstone University.

 Early career

 Ribble was employed by the Ribble Group, his family's commercial and residential roofing company in Kaukauna, Wisconsin, and later became the company's president.
-He was also the president of the National Roofing Contractors Association (NRCA) from 2005 to 2006.
+He was also the president of the National Roofing Contractors Association (NRCA), a trade association for the roofing contractors industry in the United States, from 2005 to 2006.